Come on! Feel the noise! Part 2

 noise(func(x, y, z), t)

-If you had a good idea, please let me know.
+Another option would be to implement 4-dimensional noise yourself.
+If you had some ideas, please let me know.

 It will be fun to see the different image drawing for each execution.
 But when you are tuning the parameters to polish your works, the same set of noise values will suit your purpose.